wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 You should have Python and Git already installed, but make sure you have either Python 2.7 or 3.4.

-##<a name="website-creation-on-portal"></a> Web Site Creation on Portal
+##<a name="website-creation-on-portal"></a> Web App Creation on Portal

-The first step in creating your app is to create the web site via the Azure Management Portal.
+The first step in creating your app is to create the web app via the Azure Classic Management Portal.
 To do this, you will need to login to the portal and click the NEW button in the bottom left corner.
 A window will appear.
-Click **Quick Create**, enter a URL, and select **Create Web Site**.
+Click **Quick Create**, enter a URL, and select **Create Web App**.

 ![](./media/web-sites-python-create-deploy-django-app/django-ws-003.png)

-The site will be quickly set up.
+The app will be quickly set up.
 Next, you will add support for publishing via Git.
 This can be done by choosing **Set up deployment from source control**.

 ![](./media/web-sites-python-create-deploy-django-app/django-ws-004.png)